All about Icelandic Language Day

 Thank you very much for making the interview Eunsan, and I hope you will enjoy your next trip to Iceland as much as possible!

-If you would like to buy “Iceland in Icons”, you can buy it online here or at a book store called Penninn Eydmundsson while you are in Iceland.
-Happy day of the Icelandic language folks “og góða skemmtun á Íslandi” (and have fun in Iceland)!
+If you would like to buy “Iceland in Icons”, you can buy it online here or at a bookstore called Penninn Eydmundsson while you are in Iceland.
+Happy day of the Icelandic language folks “og góða skeleton á Íslandi” (and have fun in Iceland)!

 Pictures from Eunsan Huh gallery.